 235. The Medical Officer shall, if necessary, attend at the prison daily.

-Attendance at prison of prisoners and visits to prisoners
+Examination of prisoners and visits to prisoners.

-236. (1) The Medical Officer shall examine every prisoner as early as Examination possible after admission and make in the Prison Record the entries required by rule 16.
+236. (1) The Medical Officer shall examine every prisoner as early as possible after admission and make in the Prison Record the entries required by rule 16.

-- (2) He shall examine every prisoner before he is made to undergo labour. - (3) He shall examine every prisoner sentenced to punishment for any prison offence before any such punishment is carried out and certify whether, in his opinion, such punishment can be inflicted without the probability of serious injury being caused thereby. - (4) He shall examine every prisoner prior to discharge. - (5) He shall visit as often as necessary such of the prisoners as are sick. - (6) He shall see every prisoner once a week and every prisoner sentenced to close confinement once a day, and he shall, at uncertain times, inspect the prisoners while at labour, and he shall direct such modifications of labour, diet and punishment as in particular cases he shall deem necessary. - 237.
-(1) The Medical Officer shall enter in a Case Book, to be kept in Case Book the prison and accessible to the Officer-in-Charge, an account of the Journal name, disease, state and treatment of every sick prisoner.
+- (2) He shall examine every prisoner before he is made to undergo labour. - (3) He shall examine every prisoner sentenced to punishment for any prison offence before any such punishment is carried out and certify whether, in his opinion, such punishment can be inflicted without the probability of serious injury being caused thereby. - (4) He shall examine every prisoner prior to discharge. - (5) He shall visit as often as necessary such of the prisoners as are sick. - (6) He shall see every prisoner once a week and every prisoner sentenced to close confinement once a day, and he shall, at uncertain times, inspect the prisoners while at labour, and he shall direct such modifications of labour, diet and punishment as in particular cases he shall deem necessary.

+Case Book and Journal.

+- 237. (1) The Medical Officer shall enter in a Case Book, to be kept in the prison and accessible to the Officer-in-Charge, an account of the name, disease, state and treatment of every sick prisoner. - (2) He shall keep a Journal in which shall be entered day by day his comments on the stage of the prison and prisoners.